-Gruveo subscribers can easily record their voice, video and screen sharing calls by following a couple of simple steps:
+As a Gruveo subscriber, you can easily record your voice, video and screen sharing calls.
+Follow these steps:

 - During a Gruveo call, locate the round recording button in the call's top control bar.

 - Press the button to start the recording.
 You’ll see the button pulsate as the recording is initializing.